 That sounds like good advice for all of us!

 CEO's Note: our product team has been working overtime on several emergency product enhancements to specifically assist maintenance teams with both safety & awareness and increased volumes associated with COVID-19 outbreak.
-If you'd like to have a conversation to learn more about what we're doing, click the button below.
+Click "Learn More" below to check out what we've been up to on our newly launched COVID-19 Resource page.